Brandolini’s Law: The Bullshit Asymmetry Principle

 The Brown M&M’s Principle: How Small Details Can Help Discover Big Issues

-The brown M&M’s principle is the idea that small details can sometimes serve as useful indicators of big issues.
-This principle is named after a rock band (Van Halen), who had a “brown M&M’s clause” in their contracts with event organizers, stipulating that the organizers must provide M&M’s in the backstage area, but that …
+The brown M&M’s principle denotes that small details can sometimes serve as useful indicators of big issues.
+This principle is named after a rock band (Van Halen), who had a “brown M&M’s clause” in their contracts with event organizers, stipulating that the organizers must provide M&M’s in the backstage area, but that there must …

 Read more